monkeyman192/NMSDK/docs/api.md

 **Parameters**:
 *path* : string
-> The complete file path to a `SCENE.MBIN` or `SCENE.EXML` file to be loaded into blender.
+> The complete file path to a `SCENE.MBIN` or `SCENE.MXML` file to be loaded into blender.

 **Notes**:
     The entire scene will be loaded into the active scene in blender.